lmcrean/Hoverboard/README.md

 The site was deployed to GitHub pages.
 You can access the live link [here](https://lmcrean.github.io/Hoverboard/).

 # Future features
-In the near-term future I would like to further the Front-End Design of this website with Bootstrap features and Dark mode switch.

-In the long term, I would like to practise back-end features such as a PHP database.
+Animations appear on scroll to improve UX
+Dark mode switch to improve accessibility

 # Credits

 ## Code snippets

-W3 School's [Navbar](https://www.w3schools.com/css/css_navbar.asp) and [Slideshow Carousel](https://www.w3schools.com/howto/howto_js_slideshow.asp) were used in the code and then adapted to meet the design standards set by the Figma wireframe.
+- W3 School's [Navbar](https://www.w3schools.com/css/css_navbar.asp) was used early in the project and then adapted to meet the design standards set by the Figma wireframe.

+- Dominic Fraser from Free Code Camp had an article on fixing footers to the bottom of the screen, which helped with footer issues [Read here](https://www.freecodecamp.org/news/how-to-keep-your-footer-where-it-belongs-59c6aa05c59c/)